Nishan-k/End-to-End-Customer-Churn-Prediction-Engine-AI-Powered-Insights-Real-Time-Reporting/README.md

 <h2 id="Overview">1.
 Overview</h2>
-This project is an end-to-end Customer Churn Prediction App that integrates a FastAPI backend with an ExtraTreesClassifier machine learning model.
+This project is an end-to-end Customer Churn Prediction App that integrates a FastAPI backend with an RandomForestClassifier machine learning model.
 The frontend is built using Streamlit, providing an interactive user interface.
 The app includes SHAP-based model interpretability to explain predictions and features AI-generated customer retention reports, offering actionable insights for business decision-making.

 <h2 id="Datasets">2.
 Dataset</h2>